zwilsoncc/docs/README.md

 ## What is ZEIT Now?

 ZEIT Now is a cloud platform for serverless deployment.
-It enables developers to host websites and web services that deploy instantly, scale automatically, and require no supervision, all with minimal configuration.
+It enables developers to host Jamstack websites and web services that deploy instantly, scale automatically, and require no supervision, all with minimal configuration.

 ## What Does this Repository Contain?